NoHomey/PFCCcalcolator/README.md

 > WITH GRANT OPTION;

-> CREATE USER 'pfcccalcolator.com'@'%' IDENTIFIED BY '*HERE ENTER THE PASSWORD YOU WANT TO BE USED FOR THAT USER!!!*';
+> CREATE USER 'user'@'%' IDENTIFIED BY '*HERE ENTER THE PASSWORD YOU WANT TO BE USED FOR THAT USER!!!*';

 > GRANT ALL PRIVILEGES ON *.* TO 'user'@'%'